dadrake3/facenet/README.md

 2) Create a build script.
 3) Add support for multiple users.
 4) Add web cam overlay to login screen.
+5) Add support for detecting eye gaze
+6) Use a cnn to predict image depth then run detect face from pre-processing on the rgbd image, if it cant bound a face then they're probably using a image
+7) Add travis online build verifier

 this output might help with keychain ioreg -b -r -n AppleKeyStore